AnmolSirola/App_Avengers/README.md

 https://github.com/AnmolSirola/App_Avengers/assets/95535448/585226c9-f847-42f5-ae5c-5e23301ed5a7

-### It took a while to store the nft into IPFS.
-End Result
+### It took a while to store the nft into IPFS and reflect changes.
+Here is the *End Result*: